jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

 samples/kernfs/.

 kernfs underpins the sysfs and cgroup filesystems.
-Many kernel developers have considered kernfs for other pseudo-filesystems [1][2] and a draft patch was even put forth to investigate moving tracefs to kernfs [3].
+Many kernel developers have considered kernfs for other pseudo-filesystems [1][2] and a draft patch was proposed to investigate moving tracefs to kernfs [3].
 One reason kernfs isn't used more is it is almost entirely undocumented; I certainly had to read almost all of the kernfs code to implement this toy filesystem.
 This sample aims to improve kernfs documentation by way of an example.